vishaldeyiiest/Simple-FileSystem/README.md

    18.  myfs>exit /* terminate the process */

 #NOTE:
 	After modifying the file system do not terminate the process using [ctrl+c].
-Always use "exit" to close the programme.If [ctrl+c] is used then those changes will not be written into the super block.
-So again when the programme will be run then previous changes will not be retained and the file system will be corrupted.
+Always use "exit" to close the programme.